Analysis | The Trump campaign’s disingenuous spin on its watered-down voter fraud claims

 - “Worse, Democratic-heavy counties

-violated the mandates of the Election Code and the determinations of the Pennsylvania Supreme Court, advantagingillegally advantaged voters in Democratic-heavy counties as compared to those in Republican-heavy counties.
+violated the mandates of the Election Code and the determinations of the Pennsylvania Supreme Court, advantagingillegally advantaged voters in Democratic-heavy counties as compared to those in Republican-heavy counties.”

 in direct contravention of the Election Code.”

 That last one is telling.
-It’s from Paragraph 4, which Trump campaign spokesman Jason Miller cited as proof that the story was flawed.
-But while it still references the election observers, its removal of “in direct contravention of the Election Code" is a direct reflection that this isn’t a focal point of the violations alleged.
+It’s from Paragraph 4, which Trump campaign spokesman Jason Miller cited as proof that the Post report was flawed.
+But while it still references the election observers, its removal of “in direct contravention of the Election Code” is a direct reflection that this isn’t a focal point of the violations alleged.

 The context of the news is vital.
-Trump’s campaign has been losing just about all of its legal challenges to Trump’s 2020 reelection loss to Joe Biden.
+Trump’s campaign has been losing just about all of its legal challenges to the president’s 2020 reelection loss to Joe Biden.
 It has been rebuked repeatedly by judges.
 Its lawyers have declined to endorse Trump’s baseless claims of massive voter fraud.
 And it has recently parted ways with two prominent law firms spearheading its cases in Arizona and Pennsylvania.
 (One of those firms, Porter Wright Morris & Arthur, was officially removed from this lawsuit in the updated version.)

 So the idea that it would be forced to scale back its claims in Pennsylvania would track with all of that — and reinforce the limits of its legal strategy.

-And indeed, the Trump campaign’s statement Monday gave away the game, more or less.
-It cited Friday’s ruling by the Third Circuit Court of Appeals.
+Indeed, the Trump campaign’s statement Monday gave away the game, more or less.
+It cited Friday’s ruling by the U.S. Court of Appeals for the 3rd Circuit.
 That ruling found that the campaign didn’t have standing — or the ability to contest the case — to challenge the counting of ballots that arrived in Pennsylvania after Election Day but were postmarked by then.

 The campaign admits it “strategically decided to restructure” its lawsuit in light of that.
 In other words, they lost and had to change their strategy.
 In this case, that strategy was to scale back this lawsuit.
 Which is exactly what The Post reported.

-And if you look closely, the Trump campaign essentially acknowledges all of it.
+And, if you look closely, the Trump campaign essentially acknowledges all of it.

 Trump campaign spokesman Tim Murtaugh told The Post for its story Sunday: “We have preserved our rights to make these arguments.”
 But preserving your right doesn’t mean that’s the argument you’re utilizing to stop the certification of the election.
 And it’s not — not anymore.

-The Trump campaign isn’t actually disputing the reporting.
+The Trump campaign isn’t disputing the reporting.
 Instead, it’s taking issue with how it’s being interpreted: as evidence of a faltering legal effort.
 But that interpretation is also wholly logical, even by the Trump campaign’s own admission.